mvdwetering/aiohuesyncbox/README.rst

 =============

 Asyncio package to communicate with Philips Hue Play HDMI Sync Box.
 This package is aimed at basic control of the box.
-Initial setup and configuration is assumed to done with the official Hue Sync app.
+Initial setup and configuration is assumed to done with the official Hue app.

 Installation